Welcome to the

 Pre-trip Readings:

 The readings below are meant to provide both a general background for this study abroad program, as well as provide the initial foundation for your literature reviews for your research projects.
-Everyone should read the papers listed for each project.
-Each group is expected to find a number of additional papers relevant to their research topic.
-To better understand your topic, the more reading, the better.
+Later, we will post additional readings for specific research projet options.

 - Brief introduction to some study systems and research on Andros Island: